-To our knowledge, PercentExplained (PE) (Equation 1) is the only metric to evaluate shift explanations.
-We formalize the additional metrics of feasibility and robustness, as introduced in Section 2.
+We formalize the metrics of feasibility and robustness, as introduced in Section 2.

-Feasibility Counterfactual explanation literature has already defined feasibility (Poyiadzi et al., 2020).
+Feasibility Counterfactual explanation literature has already defined feasibility [13].
 Formally, feasibility is the percentage of source samples with feasible explanations, i.e.:

-where $a(\cdot, \cdot)$ is a function which outputs 1 when the change from x to $M(x; \theta)$ is feasible, and 0 otherwise (e.g. occupation may be feasible while age is not for the Adult dataset).
-Since GSE takes groups into account, we can enhance an explanation's feasibility by constructing groups using the unactionable attributes.
+where $a(\cdot, \cdot)$ is 1 when the change from x to $M(x; \theta)$ is feasible, and 0 otherwise (say changing education is feasible while changing sex is infeasible for the Adult dataset).